Selling a House After Bereavement: Your UK Guide

 Probate: The First Legal Gate

-This is a good time to speak to a solicitor or executor — they’ll advise on timescales specific to your situation.
-If you’re in Washington and working with a local firm, they’ll be familiar with how Sunderland and Durham probate courts tend to process applications.
+Talk to a solicitor about your specific timeline.
+If you’re local to Washington and working with a firm here, they’ll know how the Sunderland and Durham probate courts tend to move.

 Death Certificate and Registered Title

-You’ll need a certified copy of the death certificate to apply for probate.
-The cost of a death certificate in the UK varies depending on how many copies you order, but ordering extras when you first register the death is usually cheaper than coming back later.
-The Registrar will provide these when you register the death, which must happen within five days.
+You’ll need the death certificate to apply for probate.
+Getting multiple certified copies when you register the death is cheaper than coming back later, so order extra while you’re there.
+The Registrar handles this when you formally register the death — it has to happen within five days, but there’s no rush beyond that.

 Understanding Inheritance Tax and Capital Gains